Constitution of Andorra: Rights and freedoms

 Articles 16 and 17 recognise Andorrans' rights to participate in peaceful demonstrations, as long as the authorities are notified beforehand, and to associate freely.

-Article 18 states that Andorrans have the right to form professional or trade organizations, as long as they are Andorran in character (i.e., not controlled from abroad) and democratic in nature.
+Article 18 states that Andorrans have the right to form professional or trade organisations, as long as they are Andorran in character (i.e., not controlled from abroad) and democratic in nature.

 Article 19 gives workers and business owners the right to protect their economic and social interests.

 Article 20 covers education.
 This is guaranteed all Andorrans, and moreover, parents have the right to choose what kind of education that their children will have, in keeping with their own religious convictions.

 Article 21 covers movement within Andorra, and exit from and entry to the national territory.
 Also, it gives Andorrans, and established foreign nationals, the right to make their home in Andorra.

 Article 22 lays out foreigners' rights in cases of non-renewal of residency or expulsion order.
 It says that this can only be done as prescribed by law, and that the foreigner in such a case has recourse to the courts.

 Article 23 gives everyone the right to submit a petition to the "public powers".

 Articles 24, 25, and 26 spell out Andorrans' political rights, namely the franchise, the right to access to public institutions, and the right to form political parties as long as their activities are legal and they are democratic in nature.

 Articles 27 to 36 cover "economic, social, and cultural rights and principles".
 As might be expected, it forbids Andorrans to be deprived of their property without due process, and it also recognises the right to enterprise in the framework of a market economy.
 It furthermore also recognises work as every Andorran's right.
 Also, the State must ensure a system of social security, as well as watch over the wise use of land and natural resources so as to preserve the natural environment for future generations.
 The State guarantees the conservation and development of Andorran heritage, as well as access thereto.